krfong916/peoples-instinctive-travels-and-the-paths-of-distributed-systems/README.md

 Still in the process of thinking how I'd like people to contribute/collaborate to this repo.
 Here are a few interesting thoughts:

-- Implement the flavors of Paxos and use Jepsen testing framework
+- Implement the flavors of Paxos and use Jepsen testing framework + Open-Loop testing environment w/injection of partial network failures
-- Belief States and Formal Verification of a program... with energy grid and mission critical applications
-- Consensus protocol implementations under the Byzantine Fault Model
-- Rust implementation of e2e encryption protocol
+- Secure document storage with an e2e encryption protocol, X3DH, something by way of Signal and WhatsApp but further
+- Create a SAT solver from scratch

 If you have ideas, shoot me an [email 📧](mailto:krfong@ucsc.edu?subject=[Distributed-Systems-Repo])